Algorithmic idealism: what should you believe to experience next?: Quantum probabilities as objective degrees of epistemic justification

 We can certainly write down a wavefunction that describes all there is to say about the particle before the measurement, but as soon as we claim that the wavefunction represents ``what is actually the case'', there appears a strange disconnect between the facts that we actually see (the concrete ``classical'' measurement outcomes) and those before we look (the quantum states).
 Wavefunctions do not satisfy our basic intuitions about how ``facts of the world'' should behave.
 For example, it is provably impossible to observe them directly~\cite{WoottersZurek}.
-If we think of them as real entities, then they would seem to collapse nonlocally and instantaneously upon measurement~\cite{Bancal2012}.
+If we think of the wave functions assigned by some observer as a real property of the physical system that it is supposed to describe, then it would seem to collapse nonlocally and instantaneously upon measurement, in potential tension with relativity (see e.g.~\cite[Section 6.1]{Peres} for more details)\footnote{These observations certainly do not rule out the possibility of realist interpretations of the quantum state.
+For example, Everettian interpretations evade the need for collapse, at the expense of distinguishing the \textit{absolute} quantum state of the universe from the branch-\textit{relative} quantum state assigned by an observer~\cite{Everett}.
+This is arguably a significant departure from our intuitive view on ``facts of the world''.
+De Broglie-Bohm theory and objective collapse models are further examples of consistent realist interpretations, but whether they can be (or have been already) formulated in a way that avoids conflict with special relativity is subject to ongoing debate~\cite{Duerr,SEPCollapse}.}.